kktiwa/deckset-presentations/data_architecture_sydney_2024_talk/cracking_the_code_of_data_governance.md

 ## What should we govern?

 + What should we govern?
-	- Data at rest
+	- Data at rest (IaaC driven policies)
-	- Data in flight
+	- Data in flight (IaaC driven policies)
-	- Data access
+	- Data serving layer (IaaC driven policies)
-	- Policies
+	- Compliance Policies (IaaC driven policies)
-	- Dark Data
+	- Dark Data (usage tracking)
+	- Metrics (think dbt semantic layer)

 ---